 Though any plaintiff may be eligible to recover for non-economic damages, they become especially important to persons who do not work outside of the home such as children, the elderly and homemakers.
 For example, a homemaker’s love, guidance, companionship and services provided to his or her children and spouse are not easily measured by a dollar amount, and might only be compensated via non-economic damages.

 Frequently, accidents change the lives of victims and their unprepared loved ones in significant ways.
 A spouse’s injuries from a traumatic car, motorcycle or trucking accident can, and often does, place a serious marital strain on even the best of marriages.
 And consider the loss and affection of a beloved child deceased because of the negligence of another.
 Parental bereavement can expose profound emotional distress so acute that it may become impossible for even a well-grounded marriage to survive the wrongful death of a minor or adult child.
 These scenarios are monetarily immeasurable “quality of life” issues and should not be confused with punishing or punitive damages.
 The availability of “Non-economic” damages offers a recovery vehicle for just, fair and reasonable losses.

 Experienced personal injury and wrongful death attorneys

-If you or someone you know has been injured in a motor vehicle accident, it’s important to speak with an experienced personal injury attorney right away — someone who understands how your injuries may affect your life going forward — and before the statute of limitations runs.
-The law firm of Ward & Ward has over 80 years of combined experience in personal injury law including accident and wrongful death claims.
+If you or someone you know has been injured in a motor vehicle accident, it’s important to speak with an experienced personal injury attorney in Indianapolis, IN right away — someone who understands how your injuries may affect your life going forward — and before the statute of limitations runs.
+Ward & Ward Law Firm has over 80 years of combined experience in personal injury law including accident and wrongful death claims.
 Our firm receives no legal fees or expenses unless we collect damages on your behalf.
 Call Charlie Ward today at 317-639-9501 for a free evaluation of your claim.
 Our attorneys are available to speak with you.